VR-addicted/PINBALL-WIZARD-25-PEDAL/README.md

 What is todo?

-To Flash or Configure the device via USB cable and a Browser follow the link.
+To FLASH or CONFIGURE or DEBUG the device via USB cable and a Browser follow the link.
 Its a freehoster for developers.
-The link looks wired, but it works. :-) https://68f04208780f46090cc97d76--lively-trifle-02f390.netlify.app/
+The link looks wired, but its safe and it works for free ^^ https://68f04208780f46090cc97d76--lively-trifle-02f390.netlify.app/